You recently finished secondary education

 Have you completed your secondary education within the past two years?
 You may be eligible to study at Murdoch.

-With the exception of Nursing and Veterinary Science, undergraduate courses at Murdoch have an admission pathway based on a minimum Selection Rank required for consideration.
+With the exception of Nursing and Veterinary Science (which have a competitive entry), undergraduate courses at Murdoch have a guaranteed Selection Rank required for consideration.

 - a minimum scaled score of 50% or higher in ATAR English (or equivalent), or

-- two years of VET or two years of Australian Senior School study (or a combination of both) as meeting English competency for all courses with minimum English requirements.
+- two years of VET or two years of Year 11 and 12 studied in Australia (or a combination of both), or

 - a score of 140 or higher in the Written English Component of the Special Tertiary Admission Test (STAT).

 If you are under 20 years old you will need to formally request permission to sit the STAT.

 If you completed high school outside of Western Australia, you will still need to meet the same entry requirements as Western Australian students.